MateuszSuder/MateuszSuder/README.md

 ## Some more about me
 I'm IT Student, computer geek that love new technologies, I'm always trying to learn something new from them.
 I always loved this original games like minesweeper or tetris and now I'm really into Online Casinos, mostly Slot machines, but I think of them more like art or just pure fun than gambling.

-Beacuse of things I like I always tried to keep them together, that's why you can find Minesweeper in JS or games in PixiJS on in my repositories!
+Because of things I like I always tried to keep them together, that's why you can find Minesweeper in JS or games in PixiJS in my repositories!
 I'm really happy I can keep my passion to Frontend and those games together and I would love to be part of bigger projects using this technologies.

 ## Currently working with:
 ![Angular](https://raw.githubusercontent.com/MateuszSuder/MateuszSuder/master/assets/Angular.webp)